jonasalobehaj-tiranait/todo-list/README.md

- # tofo
+# TODO list
- a simple app to manage your daily tasks by jona
+A simple app to manage your daily tasks.
+It uses HTML5 and CSS3.
+## Features
+* List of daily tasks